Beta-lactamase: CTX-M beta-lactamases (class A)

 These enzymes were named for their greater activity against cefotaxime than other oxyimino-beta-lactam substrates (e.g., ceftazidime, ceftriaxone, or cefepime).
 Rather than arising by mutation, they represent examples of plasmid acquisition of beta-lactamase genes normally found on the chromosome of Kluyvera species, a group of rarely pathogenic commensal organisms.
 These enzymes are not very closely related to TEM or SHV beta-lactamases in that they show only approximately 40% identity with these two commonly isolated beta-lactamases.
 More than 172 CTX-M enzymes are currently known.
 Despite their name, a few are more active on ceftazidime than cefotaxime.
-They have mainly been found in strains of Salmonella enterica serovar Typhimurium and E. coli, but have also been described in other species of Enterobacteriaceae and are the predominant ESBL type in parts of South America.
-(They are also seen in eastern Europe) CTX-M-14, CTX-M-3, and CTX-M-2 are the most widespread.
-CTX-M-15 is currently (2006) the most widespread type in E. coli the UK and is widely prevalent in the community.
-An example of beta-lactamase CTX-M-15, along with ISEcp1, has been found to have recently transposed onto the chromosome of Klebsiella pneumoniae ATCC BAA-2146.
+They are widely described among species of Enterobacteriaceae, mainly E. coli and K. pneumoniae.
+Detected in the 1980s they have since the early 2000s spread and are the now the predominant ESBL type in the world.
+They are generally clustred into five groups based on sequencing homologies; CTX-M-1, CTX-M-2, CTX-M-8, CTX-M-9 and CTX-M-25.
+CTX-M-15 (belonging to the CTX-M-1 cluster) is the most prevalent CTX-M-gene.
+An example of beta-lactamase CTX-M-15, along with ISEcp1, has been found to have transposed onto the chromosome of Klebsiella pneumoniae ATCC BAA-2146.
 The initials stand for "Cefotaxime-Munich".